CodeLinaro-mirror/le_platform_vendor_qcom-opensource_snaptel-sdk/qdocs/user_guide/ug-source/api_samples/data/data.rst

 ..
-   *  Copyright (c) 2024 Qualcomm Innovation Center, Inc. All rights reserved.
+   *  Copyright (c) Qualcomm Technologies, Inc. and/or its subsidiaries.
    *  SPDX-License-Identifier: BSD-3-Clause-Clear

 .. _simulation-data: